TheaFrances/Coleoid_genome_topology_2025/1. Preprocessing and mapping of Micro-C reads/README.md

 done
 ```

-### Remove lines from dumped matrices that start with "WARN" and concatenate all matrices of single chromosomes into one file.
+### Remove lines from dumped matrices that start with "WARN" and concatenate all matrices of single chromosomes into one file

 A chromosome identifier is added to the first column of each line to track the source.